 Abstract: We study the effect of private-sector unionization on establishment employment and survival.
-Specifically, we analyze National Labor Relations Board (NLRB) union elections from 1981 to 2005 using administrative Census data on the universe of establishments in the U.S. Our empirical strategy extends a difference-in-differences design with regression discontinuity extrapolation methods.
-This strategy allows us to estimate treatment effects that include elections that win by large margins of support.
-We show that unionization decreases an establishment's employment and likelihood of survival.
-We hypothesize that two reasons for these effects are firms' ability to avoid working with new unions and managers' opposition to unions.
-We test this hypothesis for unionization in manufacturing.
-There, the negative effects are significantly larger for elections at multi-establishment firms.
-Additionally, after a successful union election at one establishment, employment increases at the firms' other establishments.
+Specifically, we analyze National Labor Relations Board union elections from 1981–2005 using administrative Census data.
+Our empirical strategy extends standard difference-in-differences techniques with regression discontinuity extrapolation methods.
+This allows us to avoid biases from only comparing close elections and to estimate treatment effects that include larger marginof- victory elections.
+Using this strategy, we show that unionization decreases an establishment’s employment and likelihood of survival, particularly in manufacturing and other blue-collar and industrial sectors.
+We hypothesize that two reasons for these effects are firms’ ability to avoid working with new unions and employers’ opposition to unions.
+We test this hypothesis for manufacturing elections and find that the negative effects are significantly larger for elections at multi-establishment firms.
+Additionally, after a successful union election at one establishment, employment increases at the firms’ other establishments.
 Both pieces of evidence are consistent with firms avoiding new unions by shifting production from unionized establishments to other establishments.
-Finally, we find larger declines in employment and survival following elections when managers were more opposed to the union.
-To support this, we estimate treatment effect heterogeneity based on two proxies for managers' opposition: delays during the election process and the lack of other unionized establishments at the firm.
-Taken together, our results are consistent with firms' union avoidance tactics contributing to the overall negative effects of unionization.
+Finally, we find larger declines in employment and survival following elections where managers or owners were likely more opposed to the union.
+This evidence supports new reasons for the negative effects of unionization we document.

 Abstract: I study the effect of noncompete agreements on low-earning workers using a noncompete ban in Austria.
 The ban increased treated workers’ annual job-to-job transition rate by 0.3 percentage points (a two percent increase).
 This effect was driven by within-industry job transitions.
 The reform also disproportionately increased transitions to higher-quality firms and transitions accompanied by earnings gains.
 However, I do not find that the ban increased treated workers' overall earnings growth rates.
 This evidence shows that noncompetes in Austria restricted low-earning workers’ job mobility but that their impact was not large enough to affect overall mobility or earnings trends.